 - 1. What is organization?
 Explain the need and importance of organizational Behaviour. - 2.
 Discuss the nature and scope of organization behaviour. - 3.
 Explain the nature and importance of organizational behavior. - 4.
 Explain in detail the contribution of disciplines to OB. - 5.
-Explain the contributions of various disciplines to organizational behaviour. - 6.
-Explain the different models of organizational behaviour. - 7.
+What are the models of OB?
+Explain them in detail. - 6.
 Explain the contributions of various disciplines to organizational behaviour.